-True North Basecamp is known for a lot of great amenities and features, including the access to downtown Crosby businesses, direct access to the mountain bike trails and unique cabin designs with views Armour Number Two Mine Lake.
+True North Basecamp is known for many great amenities and features, including access to downtown Crosby businesses, direct access to the mountain bike trails, and unique cabin designs with views of Armour Number Two Mine Lake.

 What also makes True North Basecamp unique?
 “Water.”

 In 1918, the peak year of ore mining, the Cuyuna region had 27 mines operating.
 Since most of these mines were open pits, by the time the last mine closed in 1984, they began to fill with water creating a chain of crystal clear lakes, some as deep as 550 feet.
 The other unique feature of the mine lakes is how quiet they are since no speed boats are allowed.
 This is why paddleboarding, kayaking, and scuba diving are popular on the mine lakes.